top of page

 The Budget Friendly Option & The One Open Daily: Swift Creek Berry Farm

-Swift Creek Berry Farm is open from now through October 31 for fall pansies, mums and pumpkins.
+Swift Creek Berry Farm is opens for fall around mid-September through October 31 for fall pansies, mums and pumpkins.
 Their hours are Monday-Friday from 10-3, and Saturday & Sundays from 10-5.
-There will be no entrance fee for the pumpkin patch (pre-picked)!
+There will be no entrance fee for the pumpkin patch (not on the vine)!
 They have a corn hole set, building blocks, giant checkers, and footballs and frisbees.
 They will have carts for the pumpkins.

 The One with a Fall Festival Every Weekend & A Free Pumpkin Patch: Braehead Farm